lupyuen/ikea_air_quality_sensor/README.md

 | Data In (MISO) | REST | Blue
 | GND | GND | Black

+Connect USB Ports of IKEA Sensor and Bus Pirate to the same computer.
+Remember: Only One Power Source!

 Enter these Bus Pirate commands to capture the UART output from IKEA Sensor (9600 bps, 8 bits, no parity, 1 stop bit)...

 ```text